law society of canada approved

 • Factory workers

-No matter who you are or what walk of life you come from, getting a reputable lawyer like Jonathan Lapid is the first step you’ll want to take to get through your DUI case.
+No matter who you are or what walk of life you come from, getting a reputable expert is the first step you’ll want to take to get through this.
 Jonathan Lapid has defended thousands of clients facing impaired driving, over 80, and refusal charges throughout the Region of Peel, including Mississauga.
 He knows the local court procedures, the prosecutors, and the most effective defense strategies used in these jurisdictions.
-DUI charges have severe consequences.
-Don’t wait and contact Jonathan today to keep your driver’s license, avoid jail, and protect your rights.
+Such charges have severe consequences.
+Don’t wait and reach out today to keep your driver’s license, avoid jail, and protect your rights.

 Give Us a Call to Get The Defence You Deserve